Why promoting team diversity will stand your business in good stead

 If we look to reports on diversity in the workforce and its correlation with business growth and % market share, we find that the connection isn’t just evident, but prevalent.
 The Harvard Business Review reported on the impact of diversity in leadership and the workforce on the success of businesses, and they found that there were 6 behaviors that unlocked innovation in teams (which also nurtures diverse teams):

 - Ensuring everyone is heard.

 - Making it safe to propose novel ideas.

 This type of culture is a must-have in any organization wishing to unleash their team’s value-driven potential.
 But not only that, teams which are diverse are more likely to have traits in common with different end-users, allowing your business to better understand segments of the market that you operate in.

 At Alexander Daniels Global, we love the fact that we have such a diverse team.
 It is thanks to the philosophy and approach of our Founder & Director, Nick Pearce, that we are able to operate effectively despite, and due to, our different backgrounds.
-You can learn more about how Nick brought our team together by listening to or reading his interview on ‘Promoting Team Diversity’ here.

 (Team Alexander Daniels Global, 2019, on a skiing trip).

 So, when it comes to improving your diversity strategy in terms of recruitment, our advice is as follows: